cstamas/cstamas.org/content/blog/2024/09/migrating-to-maven3-p2.md

 Why is that?
 As Sisu figures out _effective type of injection point_ and then matches the published ones with it.
 But this has also some drawbacks as well... especially if you cannot keep things simple.
 And how comes Polyglot here?
-Well, Maven Core is not kept simple.
-The original problem was this:
+Well, Maven Core, for sure is not kept simple.
+The original problem was this implementation:

 ```java
 @Singleton